singer-io/tap-hubspot/README.md

 As an alternative to OAuth 2.0 authentication during development, you may specify an API key (`HAPIKEY`) to authenticate with the HubSpot API.
 This should be used only for low-volume development work, as the [HubSpot API Usage Guidelines](https://developers.hubspot.com/apps/api_guidelines) specify that integrations should use OAuth for authentication.

-To use an API key, set the `HUBSPOT_HAPIKEY` environment variable with the value of your HAPIKEY when running `tap-hubspot`.
-Any authentication parameters in your `config.json` will be ignored.
+To use an API key, include a `hapikey` configuration variable in your `config.json` and set it to the value of your HubSpot API key.
+Any OAuth authentication parameters in your `config.json` **will be ignored** if this key is present!

 ---